zwyang6/Transform-ScreenShots-to-PDF/README.md

 # Transfrom-ImageShots-to-PDF-in-Mac
 - ## Descripytion
 **On Mac, you can get screenshots by cmd + shif + 3 when you want to recorde contents of a presentation or a tutorial video.
-This Python Script could help you collect all screenshots by Time Sequence and transform them into a PDF.**
+This Python Script could help you collect all screenshots by Time Sequence and transform them (all screenshots are required collected at the same day) into a PDF.**

 - ## Packages Required
 **argparse img2pdf**